5 Steps to Create a Product Collection that Sells

 For example:

-I would create each of these products in the fabrics I selected to build a full collection.
+I would create each of these products in yellow, red, orange, and blue.

 To help communicate the inspiration behind your theme, incorporate theme elements into your product presentation as well.